 Text: The Economics of Money, Banking, and Financial Markets 10th ed.
 By Fredrick Mishkin, (M), Addison and Wesley ISBN 10: 0-13-277024-5.
-A new edition was due out Jan.
-7, but we will stick with this one.
 The loose leaf version is fine.
 I will be handing out my Notes on Money and Banking (S) in class as the semester progresses.

 Prerequisites: ECON 101-102, MATH 116 or 121, ENG 101-102.
 The mathematics prerequisite is very important.
 Students who attempt this class before finishing it generally drop the class within a few weeks.

 Goals: This course introduces students to the functions of banks and other financial intermediaries and the economic theories of the roles of money and of the central bank in the economy.
 It is both theoretical and historical.
 We will talk about financial crises, and since our understanding of the last crisis is rapidly evolving, I reserve the right to add new material at any time.
 We will discuss ethical issues for each crisis.

 Grades: Grades will be determined by the average of the best three out of the four quiz grades.
 Quizzes will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. It takes and average of at least 3.51 for an A, 2.51 for a B, etc.